 - Let the gourd sit for 24 hours.

 - Empty the yerba mate into your compost and rinse the gourd.

 - Using a small teaspoon, thoroughly scrape the soft, pulpy gourd material from the inside of the gourd.

 - Now your gourd is ready for use!

 Take Care of Your Yerba Mate Gourd

 Remember that your gourd was once a living plant.
 It is not made of plastic, and it will not last forever.
-This is a good thing.
 However, there are steps you can take to increase your gourd's longevity.

-- Allow your gourd to dry out between uses.
+- Allow your gourd to dry out completely between uses.
 This will help prevent mold and splitting.

 - Never use soap on a gourd.
 It will taste soapy forever after.

 - Yerba mate naturally oxidizes to a deep, inky green-black color.
 The inner walls of your gourd will soon stain this color.
 Don't worry, this is not mold.

 - If you live in a humid climate and your gourd never seems to dry out, try popping it into the toaster oven every once in a while on the lowest setting for twenty minutes or so.
 This ought to do the trick!